rieckpil/progmot/content/post/one-year-course-release.md

 ## The Technical Setup For Recording

-I've developed the course application and recorded everything on an Ubuntu 20.04 with the following tools:
+I've developed the course application and recorded everything on an Ubuntu 20.04 desktop PC and used the following tools:

 Recording & Editing: